 If you're running a Bukkit-based server, you may have noticed the /reload

-command or other plugins that claim to reload plugins.
-On a production server, you should never do this.
+command, or other plugins such as PlugMan that allow reloading individual plugins.
+While convenient, you should never do this.
 This article explains why.
 If you encounter an issue and you've used /reload

 or similar, always restart the server to see if the issue still occurs.
 In general, always restart the server instead of using reload commands.